The Guernsey cow breed, known as 'Guernseys' or the 'Golden Guernsey' is famous within the world dairy farming industry.

 Deerfoot, Klondike and Emmadine accompanied Admiral Richard Byrd on his voyage in 1993.
 Their adventures went down in history and even inspired award winning children's book 'Something to Tell the Grancows' by Eileen Spinelli.

 Since 1819, Guernsey law has prevented the importation of cattle to the island to ensure all our cows that produce the Guernsey Dairy's milk are pure, bred on island and disease free.

 Guernsey's Biodiversity Strategy recognises the Guernsey cow as an important part of the island's culture and heritage and each farm has a Farm Biodiversity Action Plan which helps and encourages each farmer to keep animal welfare and wildlife in mind.

-Guernsey's RSPCA Accredited dairy farming community spans many generations with 12 working dairy farms and over 1,250 cows in milk production, supplying approximately 7.5 million litres of milk to the Dairy a year.
+Guernsey's RSPCA Accredited dairy farming community spans many generations with 11 working dairy farms and over 1,250 milking cows, supplying approximately 7.6 million litres of liquid milk to the Dairy a year.
 Using some of the latest technology, these farms uphold the highest standards of animal welfare whilst enhancing our natural habitat and maintaining rural life as a valued part of Guernsey's cultural identity.